 Summary of the Passage

-This passage tells about a time when Jesus went to a synagogue, which is a place where Jewish people met to worship God.
-It was the Sabbath, a special day for rest and worship.
-While Jesus was teaching, there was a man there with a crippled hand.
-This means his hand could not move or work.
+This passage tells about a time when Jesus went into a synagogue.
+A synagogue is a building where Jewish people meet to pray and study the Bible.
+It was the Sabbath day, which is the seventh day of the week and a special time for rest and worship.
+While Jesus taught the people, a man was sitting there with a crippled right hand.
+This means his hand was hurt and he could not move it correctly.

-This passage shows us that Jesus cares about people’s needs.
-It teaches us that doing good and helping others is always the right thing, even when others disagree.
+This passage shows us that Jesus cares about the needs of people.
+He teaches us that doing good and helping others is always the right thing to do.
+We should show love even when other people might disagree with us.

 Read The Passage